-- Recently the president-elect tweeted a blatant falsehood, and what’s worse is that many media outlets tweeted and ran stories about the tweet – without clearly stating that the tweet was untrue.
+- Before President Trump took office, he tweeted a blatant falsehood, and what’s worse is that many media outlets tweeted and ran stories about the tweet–without clearly stating that the tweet was untrue.
 The Wall Street Journal’s headline?
 “Donald Trump Alleges That ‘Millions of People’ Voted Illegally.”
 Many other news outlets tweeted or ran headlines about the tweet without noting that it was not only unsubstantiated but an outright falsehood.

 - If you clicked through to read the stories, you might have learned that the “evidence” for Trump’s claim came from a random tweet that was previously picked up by a partisan website and spread as fake news earlier this year.

 - But many of us stop at the headlines–or we let misleading headlines shape how we understand and remember the story.
 Learn to read between the lines when a headline catches your attention.